BingoJello/WebServicesProject/README.md

 SOAP and REST services make it possible to:

-    -Recover one or more books containing the requested title (GET method).
+    -Recover one or more books containing the requested title (GET method : getBookById(String title).

-    -Recover a book by its ID (GET method)
+    -Recover a book by its ID (GET method : getBookById(String title))

-    -Add a book to the database (POST method).
+    -Add a book to the database (POST method : addBook(Book book).

 For the REST service, here are the different possible GET requests: